 Staked Silt Control Barrier

-When compared to the standard staked silt fence, the staked barrier will feature an impermeable fabric rather than permeable woven fabric.
-This means that rather than allowing water to filter through the fence, this barrier will contain water and allow it to flow to needed areas.
+While the standard silt fence uses a permeable fencing fabric, Staked Barriers feature an impermeable PVC fabric.
+This means that water will be contained within the area, rather than water flowing through the filter fabric.
 Barriers are often used in water that is shallower than thirty inches (30"), such as along road sides, and in ditches, canals, shallow ponds or lakes.